Home Contact Links

 Julian Jaynes (1920-1997) The Origin of Consciousness in the Breakdown of The Bicameral Mind

-Princeton Psychologist, Julian Jaynes, hypothesized that our current state of subjective consciousness (in terms of introspective self-awareness) began to emerge around the the second millenium BCE.
-You might say that we are more self-ish today, literally and metaphorically.
+Princeton psychologist Julian Jaynes hypothesised that our current state of subjective consciousness — in the sense of introspective self-awareness — began to emerge around the second millennium BCE.
+You might say that we are more self-ish today, both literally and metaphorically.

-Prior to this, he proposed that human behaviour followed a group mentality for the most part, as if driven by some form of collective consciousness.
-Interestingly, the time frames Jaynes proposed for this breakdown in bicamerality coincide roughly with those suggested in much catastrophism related thought.
-Although Jaynes was not a catastrophist in any conventional sense, there exist some interesting parallels, nonetheless.
-Perhaps a different electrical and gravitational environment at some point in the past may have facilitated a different state of mind?
-According to Jaynes, when the bicameral mind (separation of the hemispheres) broke down, it lead to the left hemisphere suddenly having access to the right and mistaking its own intuitive thoughts (hitherto unconscious) for the voices of the gods (or God).
-Jaynes believed this offered some insight into phenomena like hypnosis and disorders like schizophrenia.
-Schizophrenics hear voices, ergo, schizophrenia is a regression to an earlier state of mind.
+Prior to this, he proposed that human behaviour was governed largely by a group mentality, as if directed by a form of collective consciousness.
+Intriguingly, the timeframe Jaynes suggested for this breakdown of bicamerality roughly coincides with periods often discussed in catastrophist thought.
+Although Jaynes was not a catastrophist in any conventional sense, the parallels are nonetheless suggestive.
+Perhaps a different electrical or gravitational environment in the past may have supported a different state of mind.
+According to Jaynes, when the bicameral mind began to break down, the left hemisphere gained access to the right and mistook its own intuitive thoughts — previously unconscious — for the voices of gods, or God.
+He believed this framework could shed light on phenomena such as hypnosis and certain mental disorders, including schizophrenia.
+In this view, hearing voices represents a regression to an earlier mode of consciousness.

-Talking of voices, if you will pardon the pun, when Spanish and Portuguese conquistadors landed in South America, for example, they were surprised to discover that many of the natives saw and heard their statues talking to them ... in a literal sense.
-Furthermore, it seems the statues very often formed a focal point for their communities.
-Similarly, when the heroes of the Iliad and the Old Testament heard voices giving them commands or advice, Jaynes argued that this was not a figurative expression.
-They literally heard voices.
+Talking of voices — if you will pardon the pun — when Spanish and Portuguese conquistadors arrived in South America, they were reportedly surprised to find that many indigenous peoples claimed to see and hear their statues speaking to them, quite literally.
+These statues often served as focal points for communal life.
+Similarly, when the heroes of the Iliad or figures in the Old Testament heard voices offering commands or guidance, Jaynes argued that these accounts were not metaphorical.
+They described actual auditory experiences.

-There is some overlap between Jaynes' work, and psychiatrist Dr Iain McGilchrist's, below, although they are at variance in important respects.
-McGilchrist argues that, if anything, mankind began losing touch with the right hemisphere of the brain during the specified time frame, as opposed to left hemisphere suddenly having access to the right, and he also points out that — contrary to some popular opinion — the left brain is dominant when a subject is under hypnosis, or during a schizophrenic episode.
-McGilchrist's work benefits from decades of further research, of course.
-Also, there is little if any evidence for the existence of schizophrenia before the 18th century.
+There is some overlap between Jaynes’ work and that of psychiatrist Dr Iain McGilchrist, discussed below, although they diverge in important respects.
+McGilchrist argues that, if anything, humanity began losing contact with the right hemisphere during this period, rather than the left suddenly gaining access to it.
+He also points out that — contrary to popular belief — the left hemisphere tends to dominate during hypnosis and in schizophrenic episodes.
+McGilchrist’s conclusions benefit from decades of subsequent research, and it is also worth noting that there is little, if any, evidence for the existence of schizophrenia prior to the eighteenth century.

 “Putting it at its simplest, where Jaynes interprets the voices of the gods as being due to the disconcerting effects of the opening of a door between the hemispheres so that the voices could for the first time be heard, I see them as being due to the closing of the door, so that the voices of intuition now appear distant, ‘other’, familiar but alien, wise but uncanny – in a word, divine.”